franklinqin0/blog/docs/blog/about_this_blog.md

 ## Why Not Social Networks

-In recent years, people don't bother w/ creating their personal websites but spend more time on Instagrm/WeChat/Twitter/Weibo.
+In recent years, people don't bother creating their personal websites but spend more time on Instagrm/WeChat/Twitter/Weibo.

 The Internet is becoming more stupid and arousing.
 Sexy pictures and funny videos sell.

-Why not just post WeChat moments w/ no more than 9 pictures and interact w/ friends thru a like click?
+Why not just post WeChat moments and interact w/ friends thru like clicks?
 I once seriously doubt the value of creating this site.
 But I made up my mind to continue this site after reading [this popular essay](https://vanschneider.com/a-love-letter-to-personal-websites), and I quote:

 ::: theorem
 It’s a place where we can express, on our terms, who we are and what we offer.